VITA-Group/Sandwich-Batch-Normalization/README.md

 ![method](imgs/architect.png)

 We demonstrate the prevailing effectiveness of SaBN as a drop-in replacement in four tasks:
-1. image generation,
+1. conditional image generation,
 2. neural architecture search,
 3. adversarial training,
-4. style transfer.
+4. arbitrary neural style transfer.

 ## Usage
 Check each of them for more information: